-The Capsule Hotel Riverside has a vaguely 1970’s feel (at least, what I imagine the 70s would be like, since – you know, I wasn’t alive for it).
+The Capsule Hotel Riverside has a vaguely 1970’s feel (at least, what I imagine the 70s would be like, since, you know, I wasn’t alive for them).
 It’s pretty neat.
 Everything is pale green, white, and yellow.
 And believe it or not, it’s actually not that creepy.
 I expected the capsule hotel to be, well, rows of capsules stacked on top of each other, with a machine that takes you to your capsule.

 Instead, it looks like this:

 It’s more like each guest gets their own “room;” each “room” is a fairly spacious capsule.

 Check in at the Capsule Hotel Riverside is simple; they’re used to foreign travelers.
 The hotel itself is literally right next to the exit of the Asakusa Station (from the Ginza Line).
 It has two entrances: one featuring thin, sketchy looking strairs, and the other being the main entrance of Hotel New Gyominso (they share a lobby).
 I recommend using the Hotel New Gyominso entrance.
 With some well-placed gestures and charades, you should be checked-in in no time.